-The DGC Property is located in the central portion of Conquest's Belfast-TeckMag Project, and covers the core of the Temagami Magnetic Anomaly, located east of the Sudbury Igneous Complex, and is one of the largest positive magnetic anomalies in North America.
+The DGC Property is a mining lease that covers 359 hectares in area.
+It is located in the central portion of Conquest's Belfast-TeckMag Project, and covers the core of the Temagami Magnetic Anomaly, located east of the Sudbury Igneous Complex, and is one of the largest positive magnetic anomalies in North America.
 CCEC drill-tested the DGC Property with a 2,200m drill hole in 2014.
 The drill hole (AT14-01) intersected a quartz diorite dike at a depth of 1,989m, similar to the mineralized dikes associated with the Sudbury Impact Complex.